francesco-innocenti/Neuro_AI_Papers/README.md

 highlights a distinction between *functional models*, which attempt to model the input-output transformations performed by a neuron or population of neurons; and *mechanistic models*, which attempt to describe the actual mechanisms responsible for those transformations.
-It goes on to argue that deep neural networks belong to the former class and that therefore we should be careful in the explanation we claim they provide as well as try to better understand them.
+It goes on to argue that deep neural networks belong to the former class and that we should be therefore careful in the explanation we claim they provide as well as try to better understand them.

 [Toward an Integration of Deep Learning and Neuroscience](https://www.frontiersin.org/articles/10.3389/fncom.2016.00094/full) by Marblestone, Wayne & Kording (2016)

-Another early, comprehensive review encouraging neuro-AI research.
-The authors put forward three hypothesis about the brain based on machine learning ideas: (i) the brain optimises objective functions, (ii) objective functions are diverse across areas and change over development, and (iii) specialised architectures can solve specific computational problems.
+An comprehensive review focusing on objective functions, putting forward three hypothesis about the brain based on machine learning ideas: (i) the brain optimises objective functions, (ii) objective functions are diverse across areas and change over development, and (iii) specialised architectures can solve specific computational problems.

 [Using goal-driven deep learning models to understand sensory cortex](https://www.nature.com/articles/nn.4244) by Yamins & DiCarlo (2016)

-An early, highly cited perspective on modelling the sensory cortex, focused on the visual cortex, by using deep convolutional neural networks trained on specific tasks (i.e., goal-driven).
+A highly cited perspective on modelling the sensory cortex, focused on the visual cortex, by using deep convolutional neural networks trained on specific tasks (i.e., goal-driven).

 [Deep Neural Networks: A New Framework for Modeling Biological Vision and Brain Information Processing](https://www.annualreviews.org/doi/10.1146/annurev-vision-082114-035447) by Kriegeskorte (2015)